aman2009-v/ANTRAAL/DEPLOYMENT.md

 ### Option 1: GitHub Pages (Free, Easy)

 1. Create a GitHub account at https://github.com
-2. Create a new repository (e.g., "antral-mun-website")
+2. Create a new repository (e.g., "antraal-mun-website")
 3. Upload all files to the repository
 4. Go to: Settings → Pages
 5. Select: "Deploy from a branch" → "main" branch → "/ (root)"
 6. Click: Save
 7. Wait 1-2 minutes
-8. Your site is live at: `https://yourusername.github.io/antral-mun-website/`
+8. Your site is live at: `https://yourusername.github.io/antraal-mun-website/`

 ### Option 2: Netlify (Free, Instant)